NiGuangOwO/Triggernometry/readme.md

 Previously the linebreaks do not fully tolerate with splitting arguments, codes which contain trimming, and also regexes.
 A special character `⏎` was used as a placeholder for all linebreaks when parsing expressions, then replaced back after parsed.
 This character could also be used in expressions directly in Triggernometry, _e.g._ `${func:repeat(5, ⏎):text}`
+### Log messages:
+Added more precise error information in the logs like which expression caused error when expanding expressions;
+Adjusted the warning / error log message colors to be less saturated instead of pure red/yellow.
 ### Full translation documents:
-Hundreds of translations were missing since 1.1.6.0.
+Hundreds of translations were missing since 1.1.6.0, and some existed ones had the wrong keys.
-Most of the new keys are now added to the template and the CN/JP translation files.
+Those translation keys were added/fixed in the template and the CN/JP translation files.
-(The FI/FR files were too outdated and the order was messed up)
+(The FI/FR files were too outdated and the orders were messed up)
-Also added full CN translations.
+Also added and revised the full CN translations.
 ### Manually fire triggers respecting conditions
 Previously the triggers would ignore all contidion checks when it is manually fired, but sometimes we want it to respect all conditions.
-So a `Fire (Allow Conditions)` button was added to the right-click menu, and an option `Allow conditions for autofiring` was added to trigger settings.
+So a `Fire (Allow Conditions)` button was added to the right-click menu, and an `Allow conditions for autofiring` option was added to trigger settings.
 ### Improved CSV Export
 Added support for table variables containing commas and double quotes.
 (Previously the grids were simply joint together with `,`)
 ### Code Clean-up